ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Release 2.1.8
 Fix enrol_lmb_plugin->get_config to meet E_STRICT requirements.
 Fixed flaw in logic for dropping users from crosslists (and when crosslists are removed) (CONTRIB-3913).
+Added tool to cleanup the incorrectly dropped crosslists.
+Grades are only recovered if the user is not already installed.
+Significantly improves bulk import times.

 Release 2.1.7